The year we will be making bookings with both Hotel Das Alpenhaus and Pension Alpenrose on behalf of our guests.

 Hotel Das Alpenhaus

 The Das Alpenhaus is a beautiful 4 star hotel decorated in an upmarket and contemporary style and is ideal for those wishing a bit more luxury during their holiday.
-The hotel offers:
+The hotel is basded in the centre of Kaprun and offers:

 Included in this package is

 We have used the Pension Alpenrose on a regular basis and this pretty accommodation is also highly recommended.

 If you prefer to organise your own accommodation there are many options in Kaprun and we highly recommend The Hotel Mitteregger, which is situated in the centre of Kaprun and we have used this hotel for well over a decade.
 This hotel is family run, friendly and cosy.
 It is a 3 star hotel with ensuite spacious rooms and is well appointed in the village with all the usual guest comforts.
 The hotel also has a lovely relaxtion and sauna suite where you can unwind after a fabulous day on the slopes.